The Truth

 During your time at Recovery Ventures, all your needs will be met.
 Everything that you need will be provided for you by our organization including food, clothing, entertainment, travel, activities, parties, meetings, family events, one-on-one therapy, life skills assistance, job training, and therapeutic groups.

 At Recovery Ventures, we take the health and safety of our associates very seriously.
 If you or someone you love is concerned about the health and wellbeing of one or all of our associates, we encourage you to voice those concerns directly to a member of our staff or program director.
-We are never too busy, you can reach a Recovery Ventures staff member any time by calling 828-686-0354
+We are never too busy to address the You can reach a Recovery Ventures staff member any time, day or night, by calling 828-686-0354

 Addiction Treatment in North Carolina